zefie/miniBAE/HowToBuild.md

 - Linux: `make -f Makefile NOAUTO=1 MP3_DEC=1`
 - Windows: `make -f Makefile.mingw NOAUTO=1 MP3_DEC=1`

 This will produce a minimal playbae with only base miniBAE and MPEG support.
-No Nokia Patches, no Fluidsynth, no modern codecs...
+No Nokia Patches, no FluidLite SoundFont backend, no modern codecs...
 Just plain old original miniBAE.